-APRA is considering updates to its criteria for measuring an ADI's regulatory capital and released a discussion paper on October 15, 2019 regarding proposed changes to APS 111, "Revisions to APS 111 Capital Adequacy: Measurement of Capital".
-These updates incorporate further technical information to assist ADIs in issuing capital instruments, as well as recent changes to international standards and guidance on capital adequacy measures.
-APRA is also reviewing the capital treatment of a parent ADI's equity investments in banking and insurance subsidiaries, to ensure that sufficient capital is held by the parent ADI for the protection of depositors in Australia.
-On May 10, 2021, APRA released a response to submissions and revised draft standard for APS 111.
+APRA, in updating its criteria for measuring an ADI's regulatory capital, released a discussion paper on October 15, 2019 regarding proposed changes to APS 111, "Revisions to APS 111 Capital Adequacy: Measurement of Capital", and released a detailed response to industry on this consultation in May 2021.
+On August 5, 2021, APRA released the final revised standard for APS 111, which came into force on January 1, 2022.

 The revised capital treatment of an ADI's equity investments in its subsidiaries is the most material change to APS 111.
-This revision will, in effect, increase the amount of capital required to support equity investments in large subsidiaries and reduce the amount required for small subsidiaries.
-For banking and insurance subsidiaries where the total value of the equity investment into an individual subsidiary is above 10% of an ADI's Level 1 Common Equity Tier 1 ("CETI") capital, the amount above this level is required to be treated as a CET1 deduction.
-The amount of the investment below this level will be treated as a 250% risk weight (compared to the current 400% risk weight for unlisted subsidiaries).
-This change is not expected to increase system capital requirements, though the impact will differ across individual ADIs.
+This revision, increases the amount of capital required to support equity investments in large subsidiaries and reduce the amount required for small subsidiaries.
+For banking and insurance subsidiaries where the total value of the equity investment into an individual subsidiary is above 10% of an ADI's Level 1 CET1 capital, the amount above this level is required to be treated as a CET1 deduction.
+The amount of the investment below this level is risk weighted at 250% (compared to the current 400% risk weight for unlisted subsidiaries).